Varun-Chandrasekar/RNA-structure-cnn/README.md

 ---

 ## Data
-This project currently accepts only .bpseq and .txt files from the data folder
+This project currently accepts only .bpseq, .dbn and .txt files from the data folder

 ---